Practitioner Level Certification (LEVEL II)

 The Practitioner Level Certification (Level II) is designed for mid-level professionals, measuring candidates’ mastery of applying best practices and current knowledge in the field as well as the ability to analyze complex problems and devise best practices and solutions.
 Practitioner level requires successful completion of the Foundation level certification exam and proof that certification has been kept up to date.
 While not required, it is recommended that candidates have at least two to five years of professional study and/or work experience.

-The successful candidate should be able to understand and apply technical communication concepts, guidelines and processes, to offer relevant insights and ideas that can aid decision taking.
+The successful candidate should be able to understand and apply technical communication concepts, guidelines, and processes, to offer relevant insights and ideas that can aid decision making.

 Once an applicant passes the test, he/she will be issued a certificate and entered into the STC certification database.
 Certificant's names will also appear on the STC and APMG websites under a list of current, certified practitioners.

 Special Requirements for taking the exam: If you have special requirements to take the exam, please contact APMG Customer Service at email@example.com .
 Also, when you complete the registration form for the exam there is a check box for “Other special requirements for exam” that you should check.
 Then complete the “Further details” field with the special requirements you need.
 Please note that you may be requested to provide a doctor's letter to support your request.
 Be sure to coordinate your requirements with APMG several days in advance of the day you expect to take the exam.

 The primary textbook used for the Practitioner exam is Richard Johnson-Sheehan’s Technical Communication Today, Sixth Edition.
 The Fifth Edition is also an acceptable alternate to use for study.
 The book is available in both print and electronic companies from major booksellers, or the publisher, Pearson Education.

 In addition to the primary textbook, these other useful study resources are available to candidates:

 Candidates should also review the sample test on the APMG site.
 You will select CPTC Practitioner from the drop down list.